Welcome to today's edition of the Rush 24-7 podcast.

 She's put the president's interests first here.

-She knows the confirmation was going to be very difficult, and he has an opportunity now to go for the gold standard.
+And he has an opportunity now to go for the gold standard.

-He has an opportunity To push the liberals, his real enemies, not us.
+He has an opportunity to push the liberals, his real enemies, not us.

 His real enemies are the liberals.

-He has an opportunity now to push them back on their heels to change the direction of the party, to change the direction of the administration.
+He has an opportunity now to push them back on their heels, to change the direction of the party, to change the direction of the administration.

 There are people, and when I say that there are people who were having their guts wrenched over this, I'm not exaggerating.

-Not not not sorry or things like that.
+Not sorry or things like that.

-We're we're behind you.
+We're behind you.

 We're so eager to do that.

-It's not about that at all.
+And it's not about that at all.

-And now people are are thrilled, as I said, they're they're hanging with joy from the rafters here over the opportunity now to be unified once again.
+As I said, they're hanging with joy from the rafters here over the opportunity now to be unified once again.

 Because everybody loves this president.